ATTORNEYS IN TRANSITION

 At Silver Oak, we recognize that each attorney will eventually reach a time when thoughts trend toward what life after the law will look like.
 That time marks the start of a significant transitional period.
 This transition in thinking may trigger the recognition of a need for new decisions such as whether to renew the office lease for another five years, or retain the same number of staff.
 And this transition in thinking often becomes a distraction, causing stress and raising uncertainties about the future.

 Silver Oak has created a specialized niche in providing investment, wealth, and financial transition management services to attorneys as a result of Joel Framson’s many years as a practicing CPA for numerous law firms.
-Based on our extensive research and experience, we have developed a process to assist attorneys in building and maintaining wealth.
+Based on our extensive research and experience, we have developed a process to assist attorneys in creating a plan to building and maintaining wealth.
 While much of the process is equally applicable to any busy and successful person, our services recognize the unique profession-wide obstacles and pressures impeding many attorneys from reaching financial security.

 For example, Silver Oak recognizes that your 401K or Profit Sharing Plan often represents your largest liquid investment.
 However, due to your busy schedule, the management of this asset is usually overlooked, leading to a lost opportunity for growth in good times, and leading to the likelihood of avoidable losses during market corrections.
 Silver Oak has developed proprietary software tools to directly manage the investment decisions and asset allocation for attorneys in these qualified plans.